 Call to Action

-We seek self-motivated bloggers, aspiring writers, thinkers, weirdos and provocateurs. who can become part of the JFS blog community, who can contribute short posts of between 300 to 900 words on a wide variety of futures issues on a regular basis.
+We seek self-motivated bloggers, writers, thinkers, mutant futurists and provocateurs. who can become part of the JFS blog community, and who can contribute short posts of between 300 to 900 words on a wide variety of futures issues on a regular basis.
 JFS Digital bloggers will be connected into a network of fellow bloggers as part of the JFS community, will get visibility for their efforts, and will contribute to opening the civic imagination to new visions, pathways and tools for human and non-human flourishing in the Anthropocene.

 WHAT topics is JFS Blog looking for?

 In general, we are looking for posts around these categories – as they relate to futures oriented thinking:

 • Translating journal content into blog form.
 We are looking for accessible synopses, which is not too dense or long.
 At the end of each post, ‘You can download the full article here’ line can be included.

 • Reports about seminars, conferences, symposiums, exhibits, workshops, playtests and other events, both JFS-oriented and other external or partner organizations/ initiatives

 • Project reports, insights and updates, photo blogs and video logs.
 This can be interesting and/ or innovative projects of JFS, or external or partner organizations/initiatives.
 E.g. future labs, foresight platforms, participatory foresight… (see below)